Rupununi savannah, Guyana$1795.00

 - Complete Kitlist will be provided after applying or on request

 During your stay in Georgetown and Lethem meals are not included, while at the ranch all food is included.
-Each project member will be involved with preparing (and sometimes catching!) your meals.
+Each one will be involved with preparing (and sometimes catching!) your meals.

 Guyana is a little smaller than Britain, with some 80 per cent of land covered in virginal tropical rainforest.
 After the jungle the main natural vegetation is savannah grassland, split into two distinct areas; one in the south west of the country, the second in the north east.
 The main population areas are along the coast, with some 90 per cent of the 750,000 population living there.
 This harks back to colonial days when the coastal port facilities were widely used for the transportation of goods.
 The difficulty of movement within the country also had a major impact on this statistic.
 Guyana is known as the land of many waters, it is criss-crossed with waterways and hundreds of waterfalls.
 The mouth of the Essequibo river is as wide as the English Channel and Kaieteur Falls is the longest single drop waterfall in the world at 741 feet.